Call4Cloud | MMP-C | Autopilot | Device Preparation

 7. Removing the Firewall Rules

 If you want to remove the Endpoint Security Firewall Rules, you are lucky because the tattooing issue with some Endpoint Security Configuration profiles is gone.
-Of course, you will need to make sure you are running up to date Windows build.
+Of course, you will need to make sure you are running an up-to-date Windows build.

 Let’s see what happens when we remove the profile or remove the assignments!

-As shown above, the Firewall rules are also removed from the endpoint!
-When you want to be sure that the corresponding settings on the device are removed when a policy is removed you will need the SyncML viewer from Oliver
+As shown above, the firewall rules have also been removed from the endpoint!
+When you want to be sure that the corresponding settings on the device are removed when a policy is removed, you will need the SyncML viewer from Oliver.

 Windows 10 MDM client activity monitoring with SyncML Viewer – Modern IT – Cloud – Workplace (oliverkieselbach.com)

-Let’s take a look at the SyncML viewer when we first ADD the assignment and press the sync button in the Company portal app!
+Let’s look at the SyncML viewer when we first ADD the assignment and press the sync button in the Company portal app!

 As shown above, the rules are “added”, but what happens when you remove the assignment?